 Pain is a giant red stop sign, a do not pass go, do not collect your $200 gym/running dollars type of situation.

-It always amazes me when I hear from runners who do not understand that running IS NOT supposed to be painful.
-I repeat: running should NOT hurt.
+I repeat: outside of extreme endurance attempts, running should NOT hurt.
 If it does, one of the following issues is likely at play:

-- your body has not adapted to that particular level of stress running is placing upon it
+- You are pushing at a level/volume/intensity far beyond what your body has not adapted to that particular level of stress running is placing upon it (beyond normal overreaching)

 - because you likely haven’t been consistent with, or trained properly for those distances/intensities